saulgonzalez76/dbf2mysql/readme.md

 each file will become a new table on the specified database.<br>
 Wait for the files to be converted, dbf files in most cases have huge amount of data, so they could take a while to process depending on the server specs.

+## Automation
+You can point an ftp user to upload the files to to "files" directory, then create a cronjob that runs every minute checking if there's a new file to convert, everytime this script runs it creates a status file that will prevent from been run several times on the same process.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.